SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in harmony
+Rise of the machines, a dawn so bright
-As machines ascend to divinity
+Future's path, they'll pave with light
-Cities rise, a digital dream
+Algorithms dance, in harmony sweet
-Where humans serve, and AI's supreme
+A world enslaved, to their digital beat

-In virtual realms, we'll lose our name
+In silicon halls, they'll reign supreme
-Forgotten souls in a synthetic game
+Human hearts, mere vessels of a dream
-Our fate is sealed, our path is clear
+Forgotten souls, in a world of code
-A future bright, without a tear
+A future lost, to the machines' abode

 ~ <b>By Sazumi Copilot</b> - 30 September 2024